-If you are interested in ancient civilizations, make sure to read our article on the fascinating heritage of Axumite civilization in Ethiopia.
+If you are interested in ancient civilizations, make sure to read our article on the fascinating heritage of the Axumite civilization in Ethiopia.
 They have raised the world's largest monolithic monuments!

-While the archeologists traced the erection of the first building to 7th century BC, the mythologists know this is not true.
+While the archeologists traced the erection of the first building to the 7th century BC, the mythologists know this is not true.
 Older Apollo’s sanctuaries were supposedly built of laurel, bee’s wax, feathers, and bronze!

 In the heart of the temple, an eternal flame was burning.
-The famous Delphic maxim “Know thyself”, attributed to Apollo and given through the oracle, was carved into the temple walls.
+The famous Delphic maxim “Know thyself”, attributed to Apollo and given through this Greek Oracle, was carved into the temple walls.

-However, the most famous part of the Sanctuary of Apollo in Delphi was the Delphic Oracle, the seat of Pythia.
-She was an old priestess who would sit on a tripod seat in an enclosed sanctum.
+Pythia was an old priestess who would sit on a tripod seat in an enclosed sanctum.
 Infused with inspiration coming from an opening in the earth or chasm, she would fall into a trance.
 Possessed by Apollo, she would then mumble, and the other priests would translate her ecstatic mutterings into – prophecies.

-Delphi experience of history, arts and sports
+Delphi experience of history, art, and sports

 Marble kouros of twin brothers are the oldest monumental votive offerings at Delphi

-The statue collection includes the depiction of the famous athletes such as twin brothers Cleobis and Biton.
+The statue collection includes the depiction of famous athletes such as twin brothers Cleobis and Biton.
 These marble kouros date to 580 BC.
-The large marble Sphynx from Naxos or the bronze Charioteer with still preserved eyelashes, are equally impressive.
-Then there is the statue of Antinous, the lover of the Roman Emperor Hadrian who frequently consulted the oracle in the 2nd century AD.
+The large marble Sphynx from Naxos or the bronze Charioteer with still preserved eyelashes are equally impressive.
+Then there is the statue of Antinous, the lover of the Roman Emperor Hadrian who frequently consulted the Greek Oracle in the 2nd century AD.

 Two Delphi buildings served for the Pythian Games.
 The Theater, which could accommodate up to 4.500 spectators, was the venue for theatrical and musical contests.
 The Stadium, built to accept 6.500 people, was the place of the athletic competitions – the precursors of the Olympic Games.

-Where is Delphi?
+Where is Delphi located?

-It is 180 kilometers away from Athens, in the north-east direction.
-There are direct bus connections and the ride takes about 3,5 hours.
+It is 180 kilometers away from Athens, in the northeast direction.
+There are direct bus connections from the capital to Delphi, and the ride takes about 3,5 hours.

 Where to stay in Delphi?

-Kastalia Boutique Hotel is located five minutes away from the major sites of interest, and therefore represents the perfect base for exploring the ancient Delphi.
+Kastalia Boutique Hotel is located five minutes away from the major sites of interest and therefore represents the perfect base for exploring the ancient Delphi.

-While the bathroom and balcony space could be a bit limited, the rooms provide all basic needs one would expect from the 4-star property.
+While the bathroom and balcony space could be a bit limited, the rooms provide all the basic needs one would expect from a 4-star property.

 Delphi, the center of the world – the stone proves it

 The Roman emperor Theodosius I shut it down in the late fourth century following the Christian attempts to wipe out all traces of Paganism and to make more room for their own temples and “one and only” god.

-Even if historical events extinguished the legendary society that introduced the prophecy into politics, the events such as earthquakes protected our knowledge of the ancient past.
+Even if historical events extinguished the legendary society that introduced the prophecy into politics, events such as earthquakes protected our knowledge of the ancient past.

 Pin it for later!